SeanKimbrough23/assignment-unit-4.3/readme.md

   - Return the item removed or `null` if the item was not found

 ## Assignment Submission
-Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!o

 **REMINDER:** Make sure to answer the Slack discussion question for this week!